 1. Public Use Requirement

-“Public use” can refer to any number of projects or developments that are deemed to benefit the public in that community.
-This can include parks, schools, highway construction or expansion, government buildings, utility projects, and more.
-In addition, the law has been interpreted to allow condemnation to eliminate blight or to construct private commercial developments.
-If a taking does not suit a public purpose, it is unlawful and you can challenge it.
+“Public use” can refer to any number of projects or developments that a government entity deems beneficial to the public.
+This can include parks, schools, highways, government buildings, utility projects, and more.
+This law has also been interpreted to allow condemnation to eliminate blight or to construct private commercial developments.
+If a taking does not serve a public purpose, it is unlawful and you can challenge it.

 2. Just Compensation Requirement